 MAY SCORES FROM STANDARDIZED ASSESSMENTS OTHER THAN KEYSTONE EXAMS BE CALCULATED AS PART OF A KEYSTONE COMPOSITE SCORE?

-No. Other standardized assessment scores may not be used to calculate the Keystone composite score; however, they may be used to satisfy requirements to meet pathways other than Keystone Composite (including Keystone Proficiency).
+No. Other standardized assessment scores may not be used to calculate a Keystone composite score; however, they may be used to satisfy pathways other than Keystone Composite, including Keystone Proficiency if the student is awarded a non-numeric Proficient.